liyi5895/collaborative-editor/memory-bank/techContext.md

 ### Chat Endpoints
 - `GET /documents/{document_id}/chat`: Get chat history for a document
 - `POST /documents/{document_id}/chat`: Send a message and get AI response
+  - Optional `model` parameter to specify which LLM model to use

 ## Data Models